-Noting the Investment Manager's binding exclusions, the Fund's carbon target and the ESG integration and active ownership elements of the investment process employed by the Investment Manager in respect of the Fund, the minimum proportion of the investments of the Fund used to meet the environmental and/or social characteristics promoted by the Fund is 90% of the Fund's portfolio .
+Noting the Investment Manager's binding exclusions, the Fund's carbon target and the ESG integration and active ownership elements of the investment process employed by the Investment Manager in respect of the Fund, the minimum proportion of the investments of the Fund used to meet the environmental and/or social characteristics promoted by the Fund is 90% of the Fund's portfolio.
 The remaining portion of the portfolio, mainly consisting of cash or cash equivalents, will not be aligned with the promoted characteristics.

-- Taxonomy-aligned activities are expressed as a share of:

-- turnover

-reflecting the

-share of revenue

-from green

-activities of

-investee

-companies

-- capital

-expenditure

-(CapEx) showing

-the green

-investments made

-by investee

-companies, e.g. for

-a transition to a

-green economy.
+turnover reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

-- operational expenditure (OpEx) reflecting green operational activities of investee companies.
+operational expenditure (OpEx) reflecting green operational activities of investee companies.

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+directly enable other activities to make a substantial contribution to an environmental objective.